tldr-pages/tldr/pages/common/prettier.md

 # prettier

-> An opinionated code formatter for JS, JSON, CSS, YAML and much more.
+> An opinionated code formatter for JS, JSON, CSS, YAML, and many more.
 > More information: <https://prettier.io/>.

 - Format a file and print it to the stdout: